data-forge/data-forge-js/README.md

 # Data exploration and visualization

-In order to understand the data we are working
+In order to understand the data we are working with we must explore it, understand the data types involved and composition of the values.

 ## Console output

-The data frame, index and column classes all provide a `toString` function that can be used to visualize data on the console.
+Data frame, index and column all provide a `toString` function that can be used to dump data to the console in a readable format.

-You can also query for data frame values, column names and column values (described further below) so you can dump whatever you want to the console.

-If you want to preview a subset of the data you can use the LINQ functions `skip` and `take` (more on LINQ functions soon):
+Use the LINQ functions `skip` and `take` to preview a subset of the data (more on LINQ functions soon):

-	console.log(df.skip(10).take(20).toString()); // <-- Skip 10 rows, then dump 20 rows.
+	// Skip 10 rows, then dump 20 rows.

-There is also a convenient function for getting a subset of rows:
+	console.log(df.skip(10).take(20).toString());

+Or more conveniently:

-	console.log(df.getRowsSubset(10, 20).toString()); // <-- Get a range of 20 rows starting at index 10.
+	// Get a range of rows starting at row index 10 and ending at (but not including) row index 20. console.log(df.getRowsSubset(10, 20).toString());

 As you explore a data set you may want to understand what data types you are working with.
 You can use the `detectTypes` function to produce a new data frame with information on the data types in the data frame you are exploring:

-	var typesDf = df.detectTypes(); // <-- Create a data frame with the types from the source data frame. console.log(typesDf.toString());
+	// Create a data frame with details of the types from the source data frame. var typesDf = df.detectTypes();
+	console.log(typesDf.toString());

+todo: show example output here.

+You also probably want to understand the composition of values in the data frame.
+This can be done using `detectValues` that examines the values and reports on their frequency:

+	// Create a data frame with the information on the frequency of values from the source data frame. var valuesDf = df.detectValues();
+	console.log(valuesDf.toString());

-todo: need to mention detectValues here.
+todo: show example output here.

 ## Visual output